The best hotels in Okinawa

 Buy an ICOCA card at Naha Airport for the monorail and convenience store purchases in Naha.
 Outside the city, cash is king.
 Book car rentals at least 2-3 weeks ahead in peak summer and Golden Week.
 Naha Airport rental lots genuinely run dry and the alternative is paying surge prices for whatever's left.

-Okinawa's best neighborhoods
+Okinawa's best hotel regions

 Start with Onna if you're here for the ocean, or Naha if you want the city energy and Kokusai-dori within walking distance.
 Don't spread yourself thin trying to cover every region on one trip.